Marilyn Gunner: Education

-Career and Research
+Career and research

-Gunner previously worked in the lab of Barry Honig at Columbia University, where she studied electrostatic control of proteins.
-She is now a Professor in the Physics Department at CUNY where she has continued to study protein interactions.
+Gunner previously worked in Barry Honig's lab at Columbia University, where she studied the electrostatic control of proteins.
+She is now a professor in the physics department at CUNY where she has continued to study protein interactions.
 As of 2021, her 140 publications have been cited over 5,800 times.
 She is the lead investigator of the Multi-Conformation Continuum Electrostatics (MCCE) project, which is "a biophysics simulation program combining continuum electrostatics and molecular mechanics."
 Gunner was also part of a collaboration which measured the efficiency of energy storage in cyanobacteria, work that could have implications for astrobiology.

 In 2006, Gunner served as the chair of the Division of Biological Physics in the American Physical Society.
-She currently serves as a member of the Editorial Board for both the Journal of the Royal Society Interface and Biochimica et Biophysica Acta – Bioenergetics.
-Gunner has also served as both a general member and as a member of the Board of Directors for the Telluride Science Research Center.
+She currently serves as a member of the editorial board for both the Journal of the Royal Society Interface and Biochimica et Biophysica Acta – Bioenergetics.
+Gunner has also served as both a general member and a member of the board of directors for the Telluride Science Research Center.